Jai0808-spec/OS_Project/CLOUD IMPLEMENTATION.md

 # CLOUD IMPLEMENTATION.md
-## AWS EC2 Setup Guide for OS Scheduling Project
+## AWS EC2 Setup Guide for OS: Process Scheduling and Memory Management Project

 This document explains how to: